umgbhalla/starred/README.md

 ## JavaScript

+- [luketn/docker-k6-grafana-influxdb](https://github.com/luketn/docker-k6-grafana-influxdb) - Demonstrates how to run load tests with containerised instances of K6, Grafana and InfluxDB
 - [instana/robot-shop](https://github.com/instana/robot-shop) - Sample microservices application for playing with
 - [aayushrathor/docker-prep](https://github.com/aayushrathor/docker-prep) -
 - [serverless/examples](https://github.com/serverless/examples) - Serverless Examples – A collection of boilerplates and examples of serverless architectures built with the Serverless Framework on AWS Lambda, Microsoft Azure, Google Cloud Functions, and more.